 The standard HTTP request method.
 Valid values: PUT, GET, POST, DELETE, PATCH, HEAD, OPTIONS, and ANY.

-Note that the names of all parameters must be unique.
+The names of all parameters must be unique.

-1.3 Define an API backend service
+1.3 Configure a backend service

 Backend Service Type